SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

 The default solution takes advantage of a new Dialog API, which can be used to show modal dialogs easily from your code.
 In the following steps, we'll slightly modify the default experience to demonstrate Dialog API use cases.

-1. Return to the console and execute the following command to include the Dialog API in our solution.
+1. Return to the console, and execute the following command to include the Dialog API in our solution.

 2. Return to Visual Studio Code (or your preferred editor).